All Episodes

 Now, Gorbachev, there was a man in whom we could place our total trust.

-And in the interests of saving time, what those things were simple attempts by Gorbachev to institute a little bit of freedom amongst the Soviet people while maintaining an iron fist grouping on them and communism.
+And in the interests of saving time, what those things were were simple attempts by Gorbachev to institute a little bit of freedom amongst the Soviet people while maintaining an iron fist grouping on them and communism.

-What had happened was American culture began to infiltrate the iron curtain.
+What had happened was American culture began to infiltrate the Iron Curtain.

-Something as simple as reruns of the Dallas TV series, put the lie to what the Soviet leadership told their population about America.
+Something as simple as reruns of the Dallas TV series put the lie to what the Soviet leadership told their population about America.

-And then Levi's genes and so much of pop culture began to undermine the Soviet leadership, they began to lose control of their population, so they tried to institute glassnost little openness at Perestroika, which was designed actually to fool the American media into thinking that the Soviet Union was engaging in reform, And that made Gorbachev all the more popular.
+So they tried to institute glasnost little openness at perestroika, which was designed actually to fool the American media into thinking that the Soviet Union was engaging in reform, and that made Gorbachev all the more popular.

 Gorbachev became even more loved.